 Methodically work through each slab getting all the muck and marks off the surface.
 If you are using a power washer, be careful to avoid the joints as the grout is liable to come flying out if you aim too close to it!

 Once each slab has been cleaned, allow for 3 consecutive dry days to ensure all the moisture has completely dried out from the slabs.
-If there is any moisture on the surface when you seal your patio, the sealant will often react with the moisture and turn a milky colour which is know as 'blooming' and ruin the slabs - so please ensure the slabs are bone dry.
+If there is any moisture on the surface when you seal your patio, the sealant will often react with the moisture and turn a milky colour which is known as 'blooming' and ruin the slabs - so please ensure the slabs are bone dry.
 Whilst the blooming process is reversible, it's best avoided where possible!

 'Bloomed' Sealant on Brazilian Slate